 Excel Treasure Hunt Game is a good way to have fun, especially with your children, but as you adjust the game, you also practise conditional formatting, data validation and count and sum functions.

-Excel Resources – Lists of Excel Websites and Blogs That Are the Most Popular
+Excel Resources – Lists of Most Popular Excel Websites and Blogs

 Those enthusiasts who have time to do a more thorough research on different approaches to learning Excel, they should look for Excel resources.
 They will find website pages with lists of different Excel learning websites.
 It’s good to have all of them stored in one place, you never know when you might need one of them.
 Here are the best organized lists: